-- The inspector observed activities in all rooms and the outside area. - The inspector looked at a selection of policies, procedures and photographs of children joining in with different activities. - The inspector carried out a joint observation with the manager. - The inspector spoke with the manager, staff and children at appropriate times throughout the inspection.
+- The inspector observed activities indoors and outdoors. - The inspector looked at a selection of policies, procedures and photographs of children joining in with different activities. - The inspector carried out a joint observation with the manager. - The inspector spoke with the manager, staff, parents and children at appropriate times throughout the inspection.